Professor Jonathan CulpeperHead of Department, Professor

 Shakespeare has been an enduring research line in my work since my PhD.
 It brings together many of the strands of my research.
 I edited (with Mireille Ravassat) Stylistics and Shakespeare: Transdisciplinary Approaches (2011; Continuum), which aimed to show what modern approaches and methods could do for the study of Shakespeare's language.

-More substantially, in May 2016 I began the Encyclopaedia of Shakespeare's Language Project, a £1 million project funded by the AHRC.
+More substantially, in May 2016 I began the Encyclopedia of Shakespeare's Language Project, a £1 million project funded by the AHRC.
 The essential aim of the project is to bring corpus methods to the study of Shakespeare's language, providing a systematic description of his words and language patterns, and showing how they compare with those of his contemporaries.
+A special issue of the journal Language and Literature, gives a flavour of the project's work.

-I maintain interests in a variety of other areas, especially areas relating to the study of the English Language.
 I led the team that produced the huge (718 paged!) textbook English Language: Description, Variation and Context (with P. Kerswill, R. Wodak, F. Katamba and T. McEnery) (2009; Palgrave).
 It contains 39 chapters, covering structural, sociolinguistic, functional, interactional, contextual, etc. aspects of the English language.
 A distinctive feature of the book is that all contributors and editors are (or in two cases were) based here in Lancaster.
-Last year, I finished, with Ruth Wodak and Paul Kerswill, a second and much improved edition of this book.
+In 2018, I finished a second and much improved edition of this book.

 My CV can be found here.